-135 Meeting/Convention and Incentive Planning (3) CSU This course is an introduction to meeting, event and convention planning including the scope of the industry, and its relationship to other parts of the tourism, travel and hospitality industries.
+135 Meeting/Convention and Incentive Planning (3) CSU

+Prerequisite: Hospitality 100 or Travel 100 This course is an introduction to meeting, event and convention planning including the scope of the industry, and its relationship to other parts of the tourism, travel and hospitality industries.
 Students will be prepared to plan, promote and operate programs for meetings, conventions and incentive groups, including site selection, pricing, entertainment, supplier negotiations, and the use of technology for registration.